 What can an architect do before the purchase?

-- Reviewing the layout and structural potential
+Reviewing layout and structural potential

-- Flagging planning permission red flags
+Flagging planning permission red flags and Article 4/Conservation constraints

 When is the latest I should contact an architect?